martimy/clab_vxlan_frr/README.md

 ![VTEP](img/vtep.png)

 FRR does not manage network interfaces directly.
 Instead it learns about the interface configuration from the Linux kernel.
-Therefore, the configuration of the bridge and the VxLAN interfaces shown in the figure must be handled by Linux.
+Therefore, the configuration of the bridge and the VxLAN interface shown in the figure must be handled by Linux.

 ## Usefull Links